Home » Autism Health and Medical Info » Autism and Depression: What’s the Link?

 Other strategies for helping an autistic person on the verge of suicide are:

-• Just be with the person even if he/she refuses to talk
+• Just be with the person even if they refuse to talk

 • Tell others (friends, teachers) about the situation